demisto/content/Integrations/JsonWhoIs/JsonWhoIs_description.md

-Integration with JsonWhoIs with REST api.
-You can execute queries on url, ip, get inforamtion regarding domains.
+Execute queries on URLs and IP addresses, and get information for domains.

 ## Configuration Parameters

 **API Token**
-The credentials entered here should be those created in the [JsonWhoIs site](https://jsonwhois.com/) for REST api.
+The credentials entered here should be those created in the [JsonWhoIs site](https://jsonwhois.com/) for REST API.